- City Activities and Info

 - Certified mail: Your PHS should be completed, notarized & mailed, via certified mail, within 14 calendar days of submitting your online application.

 304 ALBEMARLE DRIVE

 - Hand deliver your PHS directly to the Chesapeake Public Safety Building (Chesapeake Police Headquarters) located at 304 Albemarle Drive; Chesapeake, VA 23322.
 This option is available 24/7/365 including holidays via secure drop box in lobby.

-- If your PHS passes the initial review, you will be scheduled to complete the physical ability test (Course Only) your certifications will be and training records etc. will be requested by the background investigations unit.
+- If your PHS passes the initial review, you will be scheduled to complete the physical ability test (Course Only) your certifications will be and training records etc. will be needed.

 - The test will consist of a timed 150-yard course that will measure stamina and cardiovascular fitness in the completion of various job related physical skills.
 The test simulates chasing a single suspect on foot, and encountering circumstances that could arise during the foot pursuit.

 Our Basic Law Enforcement Academy Sessions tentatively start: On the first Monday in March & the first Monday in October of each year.*

 - Submit online application on Jobs.cityofchesapeake.net